 The Famously Delicious Thing to Do in Marfa

 Eat Marfa Burrito

-What you have to understand is that I am not as shallow as to travel to a new town just because Beyoncé visited it.
+What you have to understand is that I am not as shallow as to travel to a small Texas town just because Beyoncé visited it.
 If you must know, Matthew McConaughey has been there too and loved Marfa Burrito.
 So where else do we make the first stop but a small joint selling burritos filled to the brim with beans and potato for $5!
 Five bucks here, ladies and gentlemen, will provide you with a meal so delicious and satisfying “you will think they kidnapped your mama”.
 Not that my mama, being a Russian woman, has ever made burritos.
 But you get the point.

 The picture of Matthew McConaughey hugging the owner and cook, Ramona, is framed and proudly hung on the wall.
 The picture of Mark Ruffalo hugging Ramona, although also on the wall, is not framed.
 I don’t know whether we should draw conclusions here… I also spot a photo of someone who looks like a country singer.
 Desperate to take a picture of the memorabilia wall I am silently praying that the guy sitting right in front of it finally moves, until I realize the guy sitting in front of the wall is that same country singer from the photo.
 Now I am in a pickle, aren’t I?
 Can’t ask a celebrity to move so I can take a picture of the picture of another celebrity.

 I finally get in the line and order my egg and cheese burrito from a window cut into a door.
 The door separates small dining room from the kitchen where a Hispanic woman is rolling the dough for fresh tortillas.
 On top of $5 burrito I get a free cup of coffee – probably, the best deal I have ever gotten.